ayman2ppp2/dukkan/README.md

 # dukkan

-A new Flutter project.
+A new Flutter project , intended to manage a medium retail shop.

 ## Getting Started

-This project is a starting point for a Flutter application.
+to test the app go to assets and download the last version.

 A few resources to get you started if this is your first Flutter project: